-Note: This figure plots monthly health spending between July 2006 and June 2011, separately for employees who chose the HDHP/HSA prior to July 2008 (dashed line), when traditional plans were still available, and those who chose after July 2008 (solid line), when only HDHPs/HSAs were offered.
+Notes: This figure plots monthly health spending between July 2006 and June 2011 separately for employees who chose the HDHP/HSA prior to July 2008 (dashed line), when traditional plans were still available, and those who chose after July 2008 (solid line), when only HDHPs/HSAs were offered.
 The vertical line denotes June 2008, the final month before the forced switch to HDHPs/HSAs.
 The sample is restricted to employees with full-year coverage, so new employees joining partway through the year are included the following year.
-Spending is adjusted for changes in the medical care component of the consumer price index and for aging as described in the text.
-The panels plot mean spending (Panel A), winsorized spending top-coded at the 95th percentile (Panel B), median spending (Panel C), and enrollment (Panel D).
-Spending spikes in the final month of each year for employees enrolled in the HDHP/HSA.
+Spending is adjusted for changes in the medical care component of the consumer price index and for aging, as described in the text.
+The panels plot mean spending (panel A), Winsorized spending top-coded at the ninety-fifth percentile (panel B), median spending (panel C), and enrollment (panel D).
+Spending spikes in the final month of each year for employees enrolled in the HDHP/HSA but does not exhibit a break in July 2008 once all employees enroll in the HDHP/HSA.